 |a More-efficient products may have been introduced to the market since this information was published.|

 An efficient product is cost-effective when the discounted savings (from avoided energy costs over the life of the product) exceed the additional up-front cost (if any) compared to a less efficient option.
-ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that Federal purchasers can assume ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
-However, users wishing to determine cost-effectiveness for their application may do so using the Commercial Kitchen Equipment Savings Calculator on the ENERGY STAR website.
+ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that federal purchasers can assume ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
+However, users wishing to determine cost-effectiveness for their application may do so using ENERGY STAR's Commercial Kitchen Equipment Savings Calculator.